rahulrama/cybersource-oauth-samples-node/README.md

-# Sample OAuth Application for CyberSource
+# Sample OAuth Application for Cybersource

-This repository provides a simple sample application demonstrating OAuth authentication to CyberSource.
+This repository provides a simple sample application demonstrating OAuth authentication to Cybersource.

-While you can see a running example of this sample code at https://cybsoauthsample.azurewebsites.net/, in order to run this sample yourself you will need to request a new CyberSource test partner application credential.
+While you can see a running example of this sample code at https://cybsoauthsample.azurewebsites.net/, in order to run this sample yourself you will need to request a new Cybersource test partner application credential.
 You can request a test partner account from mailto:developer@cybersource.com With that test account you will be able to log into our partner portal and create your test client application.
 You will provide a redirect URL so that it can be registered against your test application and you can generate your test client ID & shared secret.

 __NOTE: If you use our sample client certificates to quickly test your application you will need to request that your partner Common Name is set to www.paymentsdemo.com.
 See below for more details on Mutual Authentication.__